Nov - mid Dec

-STATEMENT OF INQUIRY: Resources and evaluation are necessary to determine which community would best fit one’s need for a specific person’s identity.
+Using resources and evaluating options are necessary to determine which community would best fit one’s need for a specific person’s identity for their lifestyle choices.

 College Exploration will be assessed on Student Learning Objectives Rubric.